lemon-42/lemon-42/README.md

   - CyberSec in general (RedTeam weapon, OSINT, and some fundamentals)
   - Language C
   - A little bit of LFS
+  - Some cybersec challenge..
+Maybe we will release them one day (?)

 I really hope to work in Cyber Security one day, i'll give my best for this tho.